luk036/ellipsoid-method/ell-review.md

 \end{array} \right.
 $$

-We can find fast algorithms for finding a negative cycle in [@dasdan1998faster; @dasdan2004experimental].
-More applications to clock skew scheduling can be found in [@zhou2015multi].
+Fast algorithms for finding a negative cycle can be found in [@dasdan1998faster; @dasdan2004experimental].
+Further applications to clock skew scheduling can be found in [@zhou2015multi].

 ## Problems Involving Matrix Inequalities {#sec:lmi}